fivequarters/fusebit.io/src/_blog/_posts/build-a-plugin-system-with-node.md

 ![Build a plugin system with Node.js with-shadow](build-plugin-with-node-2.png 'Plugin components overview')

 ### System Core
-The Core of our example is a simple CLI program with a text prompt that can execute transformation plugins chosen by the user.
+The Core of our example is CLI program with a text prompt that can execute transformation plugins chosen by the user.
 In case there are no plugins added, we load an `echo` plugin by default, so the user at least can see something in action.
-- The CLI is wrapped around a TextCLI class with a constructor that receives a `pluginManager`.
+- The CLI is wrapped around a TextCLI class with a constructor that receives a **pluginManager**.
 - The CLI is displayed by calling the **displayPrompt** method.
 - The plugin manager can create an instance of the selected plugin by using the registered plugin name: